 To help address these challenges, the Office of Public-Private Partnerships (OP3) is charged with building collaborations between the private sector and District government to complete major infrastructure projects and other programs through long-term, performance-based procurements commonly referred to as public-private partnerships, or P3s.
 The office was established by the Public-Private Partnership Act of 2014 [PDF] to expand the utilization of P3s in the District by streamlining the procurement process and serving as an in-house consultant and liaison between District agencies and private sector partners.
 OP3's mission is to deliver infrastructure and other government services sought by District residents with the best value-for-money while also expanding economic opportunities for the District.

-OP3 was launched in November 2015 and is working toward the initial objectives of crafting guidelines for P3 procurement and engaging stakeholders as it develops its pipeline of projects.
+OP3 was launched in November 2015 and has developed a pipeline of projects that it intends to develop through competitive, fair and transparent procurements.
 For more information about OP3, please visit their website at http://op3.dc.gov/ or email [email protected].